4.4 pde.solvers package

 Bases: object

-class controlling a simulation
+Class controlling a simulation.

 The controller calls a solver to advance the simulation into the future and it takes care of trackers that analyze and modify the state periodically.
+The controller also handles errors in the simulations and the trackers, as well as user-induced interrupts, e.g., by hitting Ctrl-C or Cmd-C to cause a KeyboardInterrupt.
+In case of problems, the Controller writes additional information into diagnostics, which can help to diagnose problems.

 Parameters: